How to Become a New Accounts Clerks in Delaware

 Obtain Delaware licensure or certification

 Delaware may require specific licensing or professional certification for new accounts clerkss.
-Requirements vary by state — contact the Delaware Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Delaware Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Delaware

-Delaware employs 120 new accounts clerks.
+Delaware employs 140 new accounts clerks.
+The highest concentrations are in Dover.

 New Accounts Clerks salary range in Delaware